NateEag/skewer-reload-stylesheets/README.md

-# skewer-reload-stylesheets.el --- live-edit CSS stylesheets.
+# skewer-reload-stylesheets.el --- live-edit CSS/SCSS/Less/etc stylesheets.

 This is free and unencumbered software released into the public domain.